-Before we talk about how let's talk about why.
-You've probably heard of a massaged kale salad before – or seen them on a menu before – but like why do you actually need to massage your kale?
+Before we talk about how to massage your kale let's talk about why you should do it.
+You've probably heard of a massaged kale salad before – or seen them on a menu before – but what's the point of massaging kale leaves?

 The simple answer is: kale is tough.

-Unlike most greens, kale is pretty fibrous and hearty.
-It's not like lettuce which is pretty delicate.
+Unlike some other greens, kale is pretty fibrous and hearty.
 So in order to make the kale more palatable, you need to soften it.
 And that's where massaging comes in.